 Dokan Vendor Dashboard can manage products, orders, coupons, withdrawals, return requests, reviews, booking and auctionable products.
 Vendors can also add their social profiles to their store, enter payment information from dashboard, manage shipping, returns and warranty, and SEO.

-In WC Marketplace, there are no separate store setup widget for vendors.
+In MultivendorX, there are no separate store setup widget for vendors.
 WCMp offers an attractive vendor dashboard wherein the menu, options, and settings are laid out in a very simplistic way so that it's easy to search and navigate for users.
 The UI of the overall vendor frontend in WCMp is easy to understand.

 Vendor overview dashboard: